kubernetes/website/content/en/docs/concepts/security/security-checklist.md

 - [ ] RBAC rights to `create`, `update`, `patch`, `delete` workloads is only granted if necessary.
 - [ ] Appropriate pod security is enforced for all workloads.
-- [ ] Memory and CPU limits are set for the workloads.
+- [ ] Memory limit is set for the workloads with a limit equal or inferior to the request.
+- [ ] CPU limit might be set on sensitive workloads.
 - [ ] For nodes that support it, Seccomp is enabled with appropriate syscalls profile for programs.
 - [ ] For nodes that support it, AppArmor or SELinux is enabled with appropriate